Squantor/squantorPcbLibrary/README.md

 ### General
 I try and keep everything metric as possible but usually grids are in imperial format, usually divisions/multiples of 1.27mm.
 Here is a short overview of the design rules I use for various objects:
-* Font Sizings: 1.00mm Width 1.27mm Height, 0.15mm Thickness
+* Font size: 0.8mm Width 0.8mm Height, 0.15mm Thickness
+* Silkscreen lines are 0.15mm thick
 * Version string: VYYYYMMDD

 ### Symbols